Is General Electric Co (GE) Set to Underperform? Analyzing the F

 Based on the above method, GuruFocus assigned General Electric Co a GF Score of 57 out of 100, which signals poor future outperformance potential.

-General Electric Co, with a market cap of $124.17 billion and sales of $83.81 billion, has been a formidable player in the industrial sector since its inception in 1892.
+General Electric Co, with a market cap of $125.46 billion and sales of $83.81 billion, has been a formidable player in the industrial sector since its inception in 1892.
 The company, which has historical ties to American inventor Thomas Edison, is a global leader in air travel and the energy transition.
 Known for its differentiated technology, General Electric Co boasts a massive industrial installed base of equipment worldwide, including aerospace engines, gas and steam turbines, and onshore and offshore wind turbines.
-The company earns most of its profits from the service revenue of this equipment, which is generally higher-margin.
+The company's profits are primarily derived from the service revenue of this equipment, which tends to be higher-margin.
 Under the leadership of Danaher alumnus Larry Culp, General Electric Co is undergoing a multiyear turnaround based on lean principles.

 Profitability Breakdown